Skip to content

 **Website**: hdfcfund.com **Revenue**: $427.8 Million HDFC Asset Management Company Limited (HDFC AMC) is a leading publicly traded investment manager in India, operating as the asset management arm

 On June 10, 2026, the Indian mutual fund giant HDFC AMC appeared on the leak site of the morpheus ransomware group.
 The company, which manages hundreds of billions in assets and operates the public website hdfcfund.com, had internal files stolen during a ransomware attack.
-While the exact number of people whose data was exposed remains unknown, anyone who has interacted with HDFC AMC as an investor, account holder, or vendor could be affected.
+While the exact number of people whose data may have been exposed remains unknown, anyone who has interacted with HDFC AMC as an investor, account holder, or vendor could be affected.

 Public reporting indicates that morpheus listed HDFC Asset Management Company Limited after exfiltrating internal documents.
 The incident involved a ransomware attack on the firm, which reported revenue of $427.8 million in its most recent filings.
 Available reporting describes the data as internal files; no specific customer records such as names, addresses, PAN numbers, or bank details have been publicly confirmed in the initial listing.
 The leak site posting appeared on June 10, 2026, and follows the group’s standard pattern of publishing samples before moving to full data release or extortion demands.